Jessica Savage Art History Specialist

 “Holkham Picture Bible,” “Harley Psalter,” “Esquiline Treasure,” and “Rocamadour,” in Grove Encyclopedia of Medieval Art (Oxford University Press, 2012).

 “Margery Kempe,” in Encyclopedia of Medieval Pilgrimage (Brill, 2009).

-“The Princeton Index’s ‘Medium’ and the Immaterial Nature of Digital Work: Manuscripts Reassessed,” presented at Fordham University, Manuscript as Medium, March 5–6, 2016.
+“The Princeton Index’s ‘Medium’ and the Immaterial Nature of Digital Work: Manuscripts Reassessed,” Manuscript as Medium, Fordham University, March 2016.

-“The Index of Christian Art at Ninety-Seven: Bringing Charles Rufus Morey’s Vision to Twenty-First Century Researchers,” presented at Princeton University, The Digital World of Art History: Standards and Their Application, June 26, 2014.
+“The Index of Christian Art at Ninety-Seven: Bringing Charles Rufus Morey’s Vision to Twenty-First Century Researchers,” The Digital World of Art History: Standards and Their Application, Princeton University, June 2014.

-“Pilgrims, Poetry, and the Passion of Christ: M.147 in the Pierpont Morgan Library,” presented at the 42nd Annual Convention of the Northeast Modern Language Association, New Brunswick, New Jersey, Faith and Landscape in the Middle Ages, April 10–11, 2011.
+“Pilgrims, Poetry, and the Passion of Christ: M.147 in the Pierpont Morgan Library,” Faith and Landscape in the Middle Ages, 42nd Annual Convention of the Northeast Modern Language Association, April 2011.